rajabishek/swift-essentials/manuscript/03_xml.md

 # Parsing XML in iOS using NSXMLParser
 We are going to populate a table view controller using a simple xml file from the web.
 The code examples in this article will be written using Swift.
 I assume that you have already setup the TableViewController to read the input and populate the table.
-We will be concentrating on parsing the xml file in article.
+We will be concentrating on parsing the xml file in this article.

 To parse an xml file in iOS we can make use of the NSXMLParser class from the foundation framework.
-Since we are working with food menu xml data lets say that our table view controller class is called FoodTableViewController.
+We will be working with an xml data that represents food menu so lets say that our table view controller class is called FoodTableViewController.

 ## Downloading the XML data
 The first thing that we have to do is download the XML data from the web.
 Lets use this simple XML file that represents a food menu.
 The NSURLSession class and related classes provide an API for downloading content.